 20 For a discussion on possible alleviations of the proof of causation, see ibid., Section 19, Paragraph 115.

-21 See Zimmer and Grotheer in Kapitalmarktrechts – Kommentar (Schwark/Zimmer (ed.)
-2010), Section 37b WpHG, Paragraph 2 et seq.
+21 See Zimmer and Grotheer in Kapitalmarktrechts – Kommentar (Schwark/Zimmer (ed.), Fifth Edition 2020), Sections 97 and 98 WpHG, Paragraph 1 et seq.

-22 As Koch (footnote 16) points out, none of the other EU Member States, with the exception of the United Kingdom, provide a special legal framework for the breach of the obligation to disclose inside information.
+22 As Koch in European Capital Markets Law (Veil (ed.)
+2013) points out, none of the other EU member states, with the exception of the United Kingdom, provide a special legal framework for the breach of the obligation to disclose inside information.

 24 Regional Court of Brunswick, decision of 5 August 2016 (Case No. 5 OH 62/16).